 Mission Gold Watercolor Review Lightfast Test and Mission White Gouache Hybrid

-Lucky for me, Mission Gold was my first purchase of watercolor tube paints over 5 years ago when I started my watercolor journey.
-This Korean paint from the company Mijello, later sold to Chartpak for distribution to other countries, has set the bar very high in regards to quality for price.
+Lucky for me, Mission Gold was my first large set purchase of watercolor tube paints about a decade ago when I started my watercolor journey.
+This Korean paint from the company Mijello (later sold to Chartpak for distribution to other countries) has set the bar very high in regards to quality for price.
+The biggest concern with these paints is the tendency to have misleading names and some complex mixtures of multiple pigment ingredients.
+They do have plenty of single pigment colors though, and enough generally awesome performance to look past these issues.

 On average, when you buy this brand in sets instead of individual tubes, the per-tube cost breaks down to a third of the price of other professional paints like Daniel Smith.
 While I personally love Daniel Smith, I'm glad I got this Mission Gold set first so I could narrow down just which colors were worth spending more on D.S. tubes.
-If you're looking for tube paints - which are also the most economical way to build dry pan palettes that you can refill over time, look no further.
+If you're looking for tube paints (which are the most economical way to build dry pan palettes that you can refill over time) look no further.

-Mission Gold has all of the basic, non-granulating, non-specialty mineral colors covered.
+Mission Gold has many of the basic, non-granulating, non-specialty mineral colors covered.
 In their pure pigments set they also expand to offer Cobalt Turquoise, but overall the thing they are lacking are pigments like cerulean, potters pink, and gemstones/minerals like ground up tigers eye, hematite, bloodstone, sodalite etc. that you can mainly only find in Daniel Smith's range.
-For the basic primary mixing colors like magenta, yellows and non-granulating blues, Mission Gold paints are my go-to brand.
+For the basic primary mixing colors like magenta, yellows and non-granulating blues, Mission Gold paints are one of my favorite brands.
+They offer vibrant, clean colors with finely ground pigments comparable to other top quality brands.
+There is no reason to spend a lot more on common colors like Phthalo blue and greens (pb15, pg7, pg36 etc.) when Mission Gold offers them so cheaply in sets.
+Single tubes is a different story, those are VERY much more expensive individually, where their price becomes comparable to Daniel Smith.

-They mix well, creating vibrant clean colors when mixed.
-If you want to tame them down a bit, mixing neutrals is easy with some color theory practice and all of them dilute well with water to pale pastel-like colors.
+Their single pigment colors mix very well, creating vibrant clean secondary colors when mixed.
+If you want to tame them down a bit, mixing neutrals is easy with some color theory practice (start by mixing complementary colors or blue + brown to make grays and black).
+All of them dilute well with water to pale pastel-like colors.
 The warm browns were lovely for making rust effects and the salt reaction for texture was dramatic.
 I loved using them with a clear glaze pen for layering multiple colors, as all of them glaze beautifully.

 I have read some artists complaints about this brand being too vibrant, too staining, but this is sometimes a misunderstanding of which pigments are in this set.
 For instance, all brands of phthalo blue or green are insanely strong, like marker colors.
 There is however, a point to mention that I feel is actually a PRO in this regard.
 Their paint somehow avoids some of the wet-to-dry shift common in watercolors.
-That is to say, the color while wet is close to that when it dries, where some brands loose vibrancy.
-This could be the way they do their binder, or how finely they grind their pigment powders before mixing them, I can't be sure.
+That is to say, the color while wet is close to that when it dries, where some brands lose vibrancy.
+Some pigments always have a wet to dry shift, such as PR101/102 red iron oxide/caput mortum which looks vibrant and dries dull.
+Overall this is less of the case in this brand which could be the way they do their binder, or how finely they grind their pigment powders before mixing them, I can't be sure.

 Typically all brands write "hue" at the end if it's suppose to be a cerulean-like color, but not actually have the cerulean pigment (pb35 light or pb36 chrome dark as the ingredient).
 Mission Gold fails to label hues in several colors, so it's important to look at the swatches rather than deciding based on written color names.
 This also goes for their earth tones, which sometimes have odd mixtures instead of being simple Pbr7 for an earth brown.
 This problem however, is not exclusive to Mission Gold.
 Even Schmincke's prestigious Horadam aquarelle has mixtures like red iron oxide + black to make up a burnt sienna.